The Elderly Novice Virtual Organist

 These have been around for many years; they were formerly analog, now digital.
 Most, such as the majority of Hammond organs, are suitable only for popular music.
 However, others are aimed at replacing a traditional pipe organ in buildings such as churches.
 Digital organs are becoming increasingly common in this role, due to their considerably lesser cost and size, while giving adequate sound for accompanying congregational singing.
 Digital organs are also often used to emulate a pipe organ in the home.

-They are normally sold as complete self-contained systems, including consoles and audio components.
+They are normally sold as complete self-contained systems, including console and audio components.
 This eases purchase and maintenance, thus making them attractive to institutions such as churches.
-When installed in buildings, they may be "voiced" in location just as would be the case with a pipe organ, and use custom-designed audio systems.
+When installed in buildings, they may be voiced in location just as would be the case with a pipe organ, and use custom-designed audio systems.
 In most cases, the sounds are synthesized from recorded pipe samples, but they may also be modeled by additive synthesis.

 Although one might expect that with developments in digital signal processing, a highly realistic and natural sound could be achieved, this is clearly not the case.
-Unlike the piano, the changes and irregularities that make pipe organs sound natural are subtle; nonetheless (and perhaps even because of this), they seem to be difficult to model.
-It is my view (clearly shared by many others) that the sounds from an electronic organ (digital or analog) vary from (at best) bland to (at worst) ghastly.
+Unlike with the piano, the changes and irregularities that make pipe organs sound natural are subtle; nonetheless (and perhaps even because of this), they seem to be difficult to model.
+If the organ is used in a dead acoustic (such as in the home), reverberation must also be synthesized, and this is also likely to lack realism.

 1.3 Virtual Organs